arsdraconis/Philgrim-Engine/Design Notes.md

 3. How are we going to keep track of levels?
 There should be constants, perhaps in a level table in a file that lists all level names as strings and their source file.
 4. How are we going to store, set up, and configure the different entities in a level?
 5. We need to find a way to take Z indexes into account while drawing maps.
+6. We need to find a way to limit the update cycles to stabilize the game when vsync is disabled.

 ## Infrastructure